 Lemmy always saw through the “badass” trappings I put forth and understood a deeper truth.
 He gave me the original mock up of the 1916 CD cover (sent to him for approval before it went to print) and wrote on it, “To the Slut who is not, from one original to another.
 Love, Lemmy.”
 It’s framed and hangs over my bed.

 This is a story that only my band and a handful of those closest know.
-I’m telling it now to illustrate what kind of person he was and why he meant so much to me personally.
+I’m telling it now to illustrate the kind of person he was and why he meant so much to me personally.

 I was a mess on that tour.
 My father had died unexpectedly a few years beforehand and I wasn’t even close to processing it.
 I had just been through a nasty break up with someone I loved desperately that sent me into a years-long spiral.
-I didn’t know who I was, I hated myself and was acting out in the usual ways–drinking and smoking too much primarily.
+I didn’t know who I was; I hated myself and was acting out in the usual ways–drinking and smoking too much primarily.
 And then there’s my personal favorite: numbing pain by using people as drugs.